 The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
-Tobacco, Gambling, Thermal Coal, Oil & Gas and Electricity Generation.
-These screening criteria apply in a binding manner and on an ongoing basis.

 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

 The Fund also targets to exclude at least 20% of the Fund's benchmark investable universe, through a combination of in-house proprietary scoring tools and the use of negative criteria to avoid investing in certain industries and activities that abrdn customers are concerned with.